algorithm-helper/algorithm-helper/content/categories/data-structures/lists/double-ended-queue.md

 []

 // removeFront():
-Exception: cannot removeFront from empty deque.
+Exception: cannot removeFront from empty double ended queue.
 ```

 ### Operations

 - `insertFront`
-    - Insert a node at the front of the deque by pointing `first`
+    - Insert a node at the front of the double ended queue by pointing `first`
     to the new node, if this is the first node to be inserted, then also
     point `last` to this new node.
 - `insertBack`
-    - Insert a node at the end of the deque by pointing `last`
+    - Insert a node at the end of the double ended queue by pointing `last`
     to the new node, if this is the first node to be inserted, then also
     point `first` to this new node.
 - `removeFront`